Historical Textile Reproductions for Museum L-AKristin Crane

-Design Pool is excited to let you know about a volunteer project we are working on with Museum L-A in Lewiston, Maine.
+Design Pool is excited to let you know about a volunteer project we are working on to create textile reproductions for Museum L-A in Lewiston, Maine.
 Museum L-A was founded to tell the story of the textile mill workers who had once worked in the Bates Mill in Lewiston, which ceased production in 2001.
 Their mission reads that it “connects generations and cultures, fosters a spirit of discovery and human ingenuity, and helps people experience the rich history and heritage of work, the arts, and community.”

 Design Pool founder Kristen Dettoni first connected with Museum L-A through interior designer Paul Lewandowski.
 Paul had worked on a project in the region and collaborated with the museum to use a historical pattern for a customized piece in the project.
 (You can read the story of that project here.)